Your AI agent got stuck at 2am. It didn't know you were asleep.

 Why I built this

-I spent three years building availability tools for teams.
-The whole problem was the same: people interrupt each other because they have no idea who's around, who's busy, or when someone will be back.
+I spent three years building availability tools for humans.
+The problem was always the same: things interrupt people because they have no idea who's available.
 Then I started using AI agents and realized they have the exact same problem.
-Agents need expectations of your schedule so they can work around you to be most effective.
-Same problem, new audience, and this time the integration is frictionless.
+Same gap, new audience.
+This time the integration is two minutes, not two quarters.

 Frequently asked questions

-Task metadata only: description, estimated scope, model name, and framework.
-HeadsDown never receives your source code, prompts, agent conversation history, or file contents.
-After a task completes, timing data (duration, outcome) is reported back for calibration.
-The open-source skill code is fully auditable so you can verify this yourself.
+No. HeadsDown only receives task metadata like description, estimated scope, model, and framework.
+It never receives your source code, prompts, conversation history, or file contents.
+The integration code is open source, so you can verify exactly what is sent.

-A config file knows your schedule.
-HeadsDown knows your schedule changed 10 minutes ago because a meeting ran long, that your teammate just came online, and that this agent already interrupted you twice this hour.
+A config file knows your availability as of the moment you wrote it.
+HeadsDown syncs with Google Calendar, so it knows your 2pm meeting ran 20 minutes long and that your focus block just started.
 Availability is live, not static.
 A system prompt says "I work 9-5."
-HeadsDown says "back in 22 minutes, Bob is online and can review right now."
+HeadsDown says "back in 22 minutes, ask again then."